walterlee7/walt-website/ReadMe.md

 Walter Lee Project Website

-View is built with ReactJS.
+View is built with ReactJS without using create-react-app.

-Website theme is built with Bootstrap 4 from https://startbootstrap.com/themes/grayscale/.
+Website theme is based on Grayscale Bootstrap 4 from https://startbootstrap.com/themes/grayscale/.

+Background animation by Rachel Nabors https://codepen.io/rachelnabors/.